-The Contractor will make available upon request by the County proof of satisfactory background check clearance, free of disqualifying convictions from the DSHS Background Check Unit (BCCU), for each employee, subcontractor, intern, and/or volunteer involved with the provision of services specified in this Agreement.
+The Contractor will make available upon request by the County proof of satisfactory background check clearance for each employee, subcontractor, intern, and/or volunteer involved with the provision of services specified in this Agreement.
 If the entity reviewing the application elects to hire or retain an individual after receiving notice that the applicant has a conviction for an office that would disqualify the applicant from having unsupervised access to vulnerable adults as defined in Chapter 73.34 RCW, then payment shall be denied for any subsequent services rendered by the disqualified individual provider.

 The DSHS Background Check Central Unit (BCCU) must be utilized to obtain background clearance.